hrjakobsen/Tropicode/README.md

-# Protocol analysis of JVM bytecode
+# Tropicode: bytecode made better

 The goal of this project is to provide a tool for analyzing object protocol (typestates) for languages targeting the Java Virtual Machine (JVM).